joemoose/psiops/docs/combat.md

 - **Far**: Rifle range.
 A character must expend between 2 and 4 movement actions to traverse this distance at the GM’s discretion.
 Characters can shout and be heard.
 - **Remote**: Heavy weapons range.
 A character usually can't traverse such a distance within the short timespan of personal combat.
 Too far away for verbal communication.

-### Weapon Attack Modifiers
+### Weapon Range Modifiers

-Based on the type of weapon used and the range of the target, an attack *action roll* may incur a *disadvantage* or not be possible.
+Based on the type of weapon and target range, an attack *action roll* may incur a *disadvantage* or not be possible.

 | Weapon | Close | Near | Far | Distant |
 | - | :-: | :-: | :-: | :-: |